eolivaresb/Globus-pallidus-network/README.md

 # Globus-pallidus-network

-### Code for simulations, analysis and plots article:
+### Code for simulations, analysis and plots on the article:

-"Mutual inhibition in a model of the indirect pathway globus pallidus network slows and deregularizes background firing, but sharpens and synchronizes responses to striatal input"
+* "Mutual inhibition in a model of the indirect pathway globus pallidus network slows and deregularizes background firing, but sharpens and synchronizes responses to striatal input" *

 Erick O. Olivares, Matthew H. Higgs, and Charles J. Wilson

 If you have any question please contact Erick Olivares erick.olivaresbravo@utsa.edu  erickolivaresb@gmail.com

+Large data files has been removed, they can be retrieved from code or sent upon request.

 ## List of figures and respective code location: